 \citet{karczewski2024diffusion-cartoonists} show that averaging over SDE trajectories started at the same $x_0 = x$ leads to an upper bound on the NLL, in fact recovering the one in \cref{eq:energy_mse}.

-In summary, the ODE gives deterministic probabilities exactly corresponding to the corresponding generative model (\cref{eq:energy_ode}), while for the SDE one can choose between an denoising-based upper bound (\cref{eq:energy_mse}) or a cheap stochastic estimator of it (\cref{eq:energy_sde}).
+In summary, the ODE gives deterministic probabilities exactly corresponding to the corresponding generative model (\cref{eq:energy_ode}), while for the SDE one can choose between a denoising-based upper bound (\cref{eq:energy_mse}) or a cheap stochastic estimator of it (\cref{eq:energy_sde}).
 These evidently similar approaches are equivalent if and only if the model is consistent across noise levels (i.e., satisfies the diffusion equation).
 In practice, the choice of estimation method can lead to variations of up to 0.5 bits/dimension \citep{kong-ver-steeg-info-th-diffusion}, see in particular \citet{karczewski2024diffusion-cartoonists} for a careful study).
 These approaches also apply to our model, in addition to the direct evaluation of $U_\theta(x,t=0)$.
 While this latter estimate does not correspond to a generative model (like the ODE) or a variational bound (like the SDE), its main advantage is its computational efficiency, as it does not require integrating over noise levels and gives deterministic values without averaging over noise realizations (for a divergence term or mean squared error).
-We note the related work of \citet{yadin2024classification} which also trains an energy model with score matching and a second objective.
-The main conceptual difference with our approach is that we use a continuous (as opposed to discrete) time variable $t$, which offerws robustness to noise level scheduling issues and to relies on the inductive biases of existing diffusion architectures (\Cref{sec:architecture}).